 Who We Are

-Salt Spring Apple Company is a partnership between Peri Lavender and Brian Webster, with significant contributions from our orchard manager (currently Adam Morris), family members, part-time workers, numerous volunteer WWOOFers and, of course, Jester and Scout, our self-appointed wildlife control officers.
+Salt Spring Apple Company is a partnership between Peri Lavender and Brian Webster, with significant contributions from our orchard manager, family members, part-time workers, numerous volunteer WWOOFers and, of course, Jester the dog, our self-appointed (and semi-effective) wildlife control officer.

 Why We're Doing This